Brett-Kennedy/DatasetTester/README.md

 # DatasetsEvaluator
-DatasetTester is a tool to collect datasets from openml.org and make it easier to test predictors (classifiers or regressors) against these files.
+DatasetsEvaluator is a tool to collect datasets from openml.org and make it easier to test predictors (classifiers or regressors) against these files.
 Our hope is this eases the work required to test predictors and so encourages researchers to test predictors against larger numbers of datasets, taking greater advantage of the collection on openml.org.
 Ideally, this can lead to greater accuracy and reduced bias in the evaluation of ML tools.
 Ideally as well, this will support making the testing of predictors more consitent and more objective.

-The tool also allows researchers, to work with a large number of datasets, such that separate datasets may be used for training and testing, allowing a higher level of separation than most current methods, which maintain a holdout test set, or use cross validation, within each dataset, but generally do not hold out entire datasets strictly for testing.
+The tool also allows researchers to work with a large number of datasets, such that separate datasets may be used for training and testing, allowing a higher level of separation between training and testing than most current methods, which maintain a holdout test set, or use cross validation, within each dataset, but generally do not hold out entire datasets strictly for testing.
 For example, a set of datasets may be used to determine good default hyperparameters for a tool, while a completely separate set of datasets may evaluate these.

 openml.org provides an excellent API, which this is based on.
-In many cases, it will be simpler for researchers to simply use openml.org's API.
+In many cases, it will be simpler for researchers to simply use openml.org's API, or sklearn's fetch_openml() API.
 However, this tool provides a number of features (including caching, timeouts, recovery from failure, parallel testing) which make it convenient to use, and robust in the event of connectivity or server issues.
 This tool also provides checking on the column types, as the categorical/numeric column indicators can be incorrect in rare cases.

 ## Installation